LMCodeMonkey/arkpes-test/README.md

 I started my backend design process with the rough UML Class Diagram below.

-While creating this diagram, I tried to see if there was any clear opportunity for a software design pattern to provide value.
+While creating this diagram, I tried to see if there was any clear opportunity for a software design pattern that would provide value.
 Especially my favorite factory pattern.
 If there was more of a difference in fields or logic between the domestic and international investors, I would of had them be children inheriting from an investor super class.

 [![N|Rough UML Class Diagram](/arkpes_test/Ark-Test-UML.png)]

 The design evolved from there but maintained my following priorities:
-* Layered separation of concerns
+* Layered separation of concerns for low coupling
     * Control layer dealing with strictly all endpoint entry setup
     * Service layer dealing with strictly all the app's logic
     * Data layer dealing with strictly all interactions with the DB